LiliiaBgdnv/Python_BI_2022/hw_numpy/README.md

+The script is written in WSL Ubuntu 20.04 LTS Python 3.9.12.
 This script works with matrices of different dimensions using the capabilities of the NumPy library.

 ### The first part is responsible for creating 3 matrices: